 Kali Venable is an innovative journalist, who seeks to tell stories about the way we live — stories that empower people to engage with their communities and expand their worldview.
 Currently, she works as a research and production assistant on a documentary film project in the San Francisco Bay Area.
 At the same time, she is looking to fill a need for compelling journalism or storytelling, where ever it arises.

 Kali recently graduated from The University of Texas at Austin’s School of Journalism, with Senior Fellows honors and a certificate in creative writing.

-As a journalist, she has experience at both digital and print publications.
+As a journalist, she has experience at both digital and print publications, including Texas Monthly magazine, The Austin Chronicle and Vox Media, Inc., among others.
 As a student, she spent extensive time researching national and international social justice issues, the intersection of politics and media, and how the broken journalism model undermines democracy.
-Kali can promise exhaustive research, clean copy under strict deadlines and a dedication to serving the best interest of the public.
+In addition, she studied creative fiction and documentary film making, which led her to gain more film experience through her current role.